Precision Sound Reproducers

 breaks and a lousy engine isn’t much fun either.
 It needs to work all

-in the same device.
-We are not aware of any other products that achieve
+at the same time for it to be really good.
+We are not aware of other

 Q: What has been done technically to achieve this?